Sarisbury Sparks Allstars are delighted with impressive club development

 Sarisbury Sparks Allstars are making great progress since starting out only two years ago with just enough juniors to fill one under-12 team.

-Co-founders Karen Watkins and Nikki Dunning now boast four junior teams and their first adult Back to Netball team entered into the All-About Netball League at Cams Hill School in Fareham.
+Co-founders Karen Watkins and Nikki Dunning now boast four junior teams and their first adult Back to Netball team entered into the All-About Netball League at Cams Hill School in Fareham, writes Helen Dunning.

 Their first ever match was against Devils, a more experienced side, and the standard of play didn’t reflect in the final score of 30-1 to Devils.